marcusoftnet/marcusoftnet.github.io/_posts/2016-09-14-that-will-not-work-here-and-toyota-kata-mindset.md

 I'm re-reading the [Toyota Kata book](https://www.amazon.com/Toyota-Kata-Managing-Improvement-Adaptiveness/dp/0071635238) right now I had forgotten how much it influenced my thinking.
 If you haven't read it - go and do that now.
 Don't read this post - read the book.
 I won't mind.

 Toyota Kata is what the author, [Mike Rother](http://www-personal.umich.edu/~mrother/Homepage.html), calls the mindset and practices that Toyota employs to get continuous improvement to work.
-Note that Toyota themselves might not recognise the term Toyota Kata, because it's just how they do.
+Note that Toyota themselves might not recognize the term Toyota Kata, because it's just how they do.

 The book is filled with wonderful stories that shows clearly about how the Toyota mindset influence every aspect about the continuous improvement work there.